SudoWatson/PhotoPolarAlign/README.md

 1) Download astrometry.net: `apt install astrometry.net` (MacOS use `brew`)
 The installation will create the config file `astrometry.cfg` in the `/etc` directory

-2) Download the index files for the size of images you will be taking from https://data.astrometry.net/ These files contain landmarks of celestial objects to determine where your photo is in the sky.
+2) Download the star index files for the size of images you will be taking.
+These files contain landmarks of celestial objects to determine where your photo is in the sky.
 The index files are specific to the FOV your images cover in the sky.
 Smaller FOVs will need more landmarks and thus larger file sizes.
 Use this website to determine what files you will want:  https://astrometrynet.readthedocs.io/en/latest/readme.html

 3) Move the index files to the directory: `/usr/share/astrometry`